 After the steel ball test, I did a second motion test I call the “shimmy.”
 This test is simple: I just try to move from one position to another.
 Softer mattresses sometimes make this difficult, especially mattresses with no coils or springs like MyPillow.

 Switching positions was fairly uncomfortable; I had to use a bit of strength to move from back to side and from side to stomach.
 The lack of support was evident here.
-If you like your mattress to bounce back a bit, hybrid or innerspring builds perform better.
+If you like your mattress to bounce back a bit, a hybrid mattress or innerspring mattress performs better.